lbormann/darts-caller/README.md

 - '5' = spanish
 - '6' = dutch

+Default: '1'

 #### *`-DLN / --downloads_name`*

-If you want to filter downloads to a specific voice-pack-name. '' means no name-filtering.
-By default this is ''.
+If you want to filter downloads to a specific voice-pack.
 For example you could set a value 'en-US-Joey-Male'.

 #### *`-BAV / --background_audio_volume`*

 You can not hear any calls as your music is way too loud?
+Try to set this to '0.03'.

+Default: '0.0' (no background-audio-muting)

-Try to set this to '0.03' and let the calls begin :) Default is '0.0' (no background-audio-muting).
-Note: Only availble for windows-os and local playback (LPB = 1).
+Side Note: only availble for windows-os and local playback (LPB = 1).

 #### *`-LPB / --local_playback`*

-If you set this to '1' the application will playback audio by using your local speakers.
+The application will playback audio by using your local speakers.

-By default this is activated.
+Default: '1'

 #### *`-WEBDH / --web_caller_disable_https`*

 If you set this to '1' the application will run all connection services with insecure http/ws protocol.
 It's NOT recommended!
 Also you won't be able to use video-/voice-calls on web-caller.

-By default this is not activated.
+Default: '0'

 #### *`-HP / --host_port`*

 The application provides a websocket-service.
 Other extensions like autodarts-extern or autodarts-wled can connect to this service (wss://ip:port).
 For a list of json-examples look at 'broadcast-examples.dat' - who knows maybe you build your own extension upon this?!

+Default: '8079'

 #### *`-DEB / --debug`*

-Set this to value '1', to output extended event-information on console.
-By default this is '0'.
+The application outputs extended event-information.

+Default: '0'